 In a scoop worthy of a national news organisation, the Hunt Saboteurs Association (HSA) have obtained a series of webinars given by the so-called Hunting Office, which reveal the efforts hunting is now having to go to ‘prove’ they are following a scent trail when they go out foxhunting (or hunting legally as they insist on labelling it).

+The subtext, with its talk of ‘smokescreens’ and acknowledgement that terriermen are a clear weak spot for claims of ‘trail hunting’ (to quote Mark Hankinson, Director of the MFHA, “it does flag up a bit of a marker to everyone, you know why do you as trail hunting, do you need them there?”) is absolutely clear – and a former police officer goes slightly beyond subtext and says “You will find live quarry, you will hunt it” [Webinar 2, 01:11:10].
 However, the participants know these webinars are being recorded and they are generally being careful about what they say.
-In fact, much as we would like this to be conclusive evidence of an ‘on-the-record’ conspiracy to subvert the Hunting Act, the subjects discussed in these webinars are pretty much those that anti-hunting/pro-wildlife organisations and groups would cover with their own supporters while devising strategies (albeit coming from a polar opposite direction): obtaining evidence, keeping data, sowing confusion, and being seen to stay within the law.
+As much as we would like this to be conclusive evidence of an ‘on-the-record’ conspiracy to subvert the Hunting Act, we’d guess that the excuse will be proffered that the subjects discussed in these webinars are pretty much those that anti-hunting/pro-wildlife organisations and groups would cover with their own supporters while devising strategies (albeit coming from a polar opposite – and legal – direction): obtaining evidence, keeping data, sowing confusion, and being seen to stay within the law.

 Clearly there has to be a rigorous investigation into what HSA are suggesting is a nationwide conspiracy.
 Clearly it has to be a linked inquiry between the relevant forces and has to be undertaken by a suitably senior, qualified and resourced detective.
 Allegations of this sort cannot be left to lie.
 That is unfair to both the accusers and the accused, who may of course be perfectly innocent.WPMUK, ‘Trail’ Hunting?, 13 Nov 2020

-It will be interesting (and exciting) to see the fallout from this expose (especially as they try and figure out just who leaked these ‘private’ conversations).
+It will be interesting to see the fallout from this expose (especially as they try and figure out just who leaked these ‘private’ conversations).
 Hunting was always likely to sink itself in the end – its members are too arrogant – and it has been caught out again.
 There were already mounds of evidence on a number of platforms that law-breaking routinely takes place out in the field, and this just reinforces that evidence.
 So-called ‘trail hunting’ is without any doubt at all used as a ‘smokescreen’ or cover for routine illegal hunting.
-Changes need to be made to the law, loopholes closed, ‘research’ exemptions dumped, and lawbreaking taken far more seriously by the authorities because as we have repeatedly said there is more than enough evidence that ‘trail hunting’ is organised lawbreaking on a huge scale.
+Changes need to be made to the law, loopholes closed, ‘research’ exemptions closed, and lawbreaking taken far more seriously by the authorities because as we have repeatedly said there is more than enough evidence that ‘trail hunting’ is organised lawbreaking on a huge scale.

 Our interpretation of the material in these webinars may differ to yours of course.
-The Hunting Office has removed the links to their webinars (if they’ve nothing to hde, why?) but there are links to two videos and their transcripts on the HSA website:
+The Hunting Office has removed the links to their webinars (which hardly speaks volumes about their confidence in what they contain) but there are links to two videos and their transcripts on the HSA website: